JoseNoriegaa/go-crud/README.md

 # SIMPLE GO CLI-CRUD

 > NOTE: This is not a professional project.
-It is only for learning purposes.
+It is just for learning purposes.

 ## Installation